Diplomarbeit, 2000, 131 Seiten

 Strategy formulation is the entire direction-setting including the conceptualising an organisation’s mission, setting performance objectives, and crafting a strategy.

-explain the concepts and emphasise the importance of clear strategy formulation in consulting companies.
+In this thesis I will not focus on either of the two aspects in details, my goal is only to explain the concepts and emphasise the importance of clear strategy formulation in consulting companies.

 The implementation of a strategy will be left out completely, although I do realise that implementation is of crucial importance for the success of a strategy.

 Formulation of a strategy